Create Role Description

 Business Enablers Procurement and Contract Management

-Understand and apply procurement processes to ensure effective purchasing and contract performance
+Understand and use procurement processes to ensure effective purchasing and contract performance

-• Apply legal, policy and organisational guidelines and procedures relating to procurement and contract management
+• Follow legal, policy and organisational guidelines and procedures for procurement and contract management

-• Develop well-written, well-structured procurement documentation that clearly sets out the business requirements
+• Write well-structured procurement documents that clearly state the business needs

 • Monitor procurement and contract management processes to ensure they are open, transparent and competitive

-• Be aware of procurement and contract management risks, and actions to manage or mitigate risk in monitoring contract performance
+• Monitor procurement and contract management risks, and take steps to manage or mitigate them when selecting suppliers and overseeing contract performance

-• Evaluate tenders and select providers in an objective and rigorous way, in line with established guidelines and principles
+• Evaluate tenders and select providers in an objective and rigorous way, in line with relevant guidelines and principles

-• Escalate procurement and contract management issues, where required
+• Escalate procurement and contract management issues with your supervisor when needed

 Adept